Marriage, marathons as 'The Force Awakens' for U.S. fans

 "Star Wars: The Force Awakens" is expected to take some $200 million at the North American box office over its opening weekend, according to box office analysts, making it one of the biggest openings of all time.

-(Reporting by Jill Serjeant, Piya Sinha-Roy, Lisa Richwine, Jim Forsyth and Reuters Television; Editing by Lisa Shumaker and Cynthia Osterman)
+(Reporting by Jill Serjeant, Piya Sinha-Roy, Jim Forsyth and Reuters Television; Editing by Lisa Shumaker and Cynthia Osterman)